wkliao/pynuml/doc/graph_create.md

       /global/cscratch1/sd/wkliao/uboone/numu_slice_89_seq_cnt_seq.h5
       ```
   + Generate graphs in parallel.
-    * Set up the python environment.
-See [python_env.md](./python_env.md).
+    * You can either set up your own python environment or simply make use of a
+      pre-built docker image.
+For former, see [python_env.md](./python_env.md).
-    * Below shows a batch script file to run `example/process.py` in parallel
+    * When using your own python environment, an example batch script file is
-      on Cori.
+      shown below.
 It allocates 128 MPI processes on 2 KNL nodes.
-The output files
+The output
-      can be either in pytorch or HDF5 format.
-In this example, the output are
+      files can be either in pytorch or HDF5 format.
+In this example, the
-      128 HDF5 files, one per MPI process, stored in folder $SCRATCH/uboone_out.
+      output are 128 HDF5 files, one per MPI process, stored in output folder
+      $SCRATCH/uboone_out.
       ```
       % cat sbatch.sh
       #!/bin/bash -l